How Amazon Changed Church Giving Forever

 Encourage people to give.

 Respond to posts and comments.

-To pull this off, it’s best to have a volunteer or staff member dedicated to staying in touch with people.
+This takes time, so delegate this task to a volunteer or staff member dedicated to staying in touch with people on social media.
 This doesn’t have to be an all-day event.
 At a minimum, have someone review posts and comments once in the morning, afternoon, and evening.

 Do you have the ability to provide a matching donation?

 Will your pastor or church leader do something if a certain level of giving is matched — e.g., dunk tank?